rhysd/git-brws/README.md

 Note: The `L` can be omit.

-- Open region from line to line of the file
+- Range from line to line of the file

 ```
 $ git brws ./some/file.txt#L123-L126